japila-books/spark-sql-internals/docs/hive/spark-sql-hive-metastore.md

 In order to use an external Hive metastore you should do the following:

 .
-Enable Hive support in link:spark-sql-SparkSession-Builder.adoc#enableHiveSupport[SparkSession] (that makes sure that the Hive classes are on CLASSPATH and sets link:spark-sql-StaticSQLConf.adoc#spark.sql.catalogImplementation[spark.sql.catalogImplementation] internal configuration property to `hive`)
+Enable Hive support in link:SparkSession-Builder.md#enableHiveSupport[SparkSession] (that makes sure that the Hive classes are on CLASSPATH and sets link:spark-sql-StaticSQLConf.adoc#spark.sql.catalogImplementation[spark.sql.catalogImplementation] internal configuration property to `hive`)

 . link:spark-sql-StaticSQLConf.adoc#spark.sql.warehouse.dir[spark.sql.warehouse.dir] required?